rhysmoggs/ms3-final-cocktails/README.md

 ## Interactive Elements

--   Following is a list of all interactive elements of the Globe Trotter Quiz.
+-   Following is a list of all interactive elements of the The Cocktail Cabinet.

 #### Quiz Logo